Thedegreeisalie/Thedegreeisalie.github.io/homework/hw3/task1.md

     ar rcv Math5610.a *.o

-**Description/Purpose:**  Computes the absolute error betwen two numbers x and y using the 2 norm
+**Description/Purpose:**  Computes the absolute error between two numbers x and y using the 2 norm

 **Input:**  Two vectors x and y